 Georgetown Loop Railroad / History Colorado operated by: Historic Rail Adventures LLC in 2013 selected McHugh Locomotive & Equipment to become one of their valued parts suppliers and contractors to provide technical assistance with the lines vintage diesel locomotives.

 Since 2013, we have repaired several pieces of rare traction equipment for the 3 foot narrow gauge heritage railroad.
 This includes: GE 762 traction motors, WH 1443A traction motors, GE 733 traction motors, GE 1503 main generators.
-We have also assist the historic 1884 built railroad with on-site technical support and service in Colorado when it is required on their vintage diesel locomotives.

 West Chester Railroad a heritage tourist rail line with “big EMD & ALCO motive power” has selected the McHugh Company to assist them with on-site service and repairs.

 The WC RR’s rare ALCO model RS18 number 1803 had a failure to one of the obsolete style oil bath SKF bearing on an axle assembly.
 The McHugh Company manufactured a new replacement axle that now had 6-1/2″ x 12″ AP style class F type roller bearings.
 We then removed the two good used wheels and bull bear from the failed axle assembly, these parts where checked for defects.
 The qualified wheels and bull gear where then installed onto the replacement axle.
 The wheels where re-profiled to FRA/AAR standards providing the WC RR a considerable amount of cost savings.
 The old style oil type boxes where converted to accept the AP class F type roller bearings.
 However, the old SKF oil box covers were still applied so the locomotive continued to look historically accurate.